 What may be on the horizon for hemophilia treatment?

-Pfizer gene therapies are currently not FDA approved.
+Pfizer gene therapy for hemophilia A is currently not FDA approved.

 Gene therapy research continues to evolve.
 As more information becomes available, the below may help you better understand gene therapy and shared decision making within an evolving treatment landscape.